madecole/E06b-Tiles/README.md

  * Make changes until you have a working three-level game

 As always, update the LICENSE, this file (README.md) and submit the URL to your repository on Canvas.

+This program explores the capabilites of the Tiled application.
+A 2D platformer level is created and tested with a movable sprite that can collect coins and jump between platforms.